Yogsther/nordicturbo.github.io/theme_starterpack/README.txt

 How to create skins for notu.co Guide
 Replace every instance of "THEME-NAME" with the name of your theme.

+Naming your theme:
+Make sure you name your theme with either all caps, or with the first letter capital. ex.
+Superdark or SUPERDARK

 1. Create a card for the theme using the photshop file "THEME-NAME_card.psd" Make sure you get the right rairty color.